Wyse-/UnlimitedUpdateWorks/README.md

 * Checks if found updates are already installed.
 * Does not rely on the Windows Update service.
 * User configurable through a GUI accessible by right clicking the tray icon and clicking on “Manage”.
 The user configured values can be saved back to the config.xml file which will be loaded each time the program starts.
-* Low CPU and memory usage: 0% CPU usage when idle, ~4% when checking for updates.
+* Low CPU and memory usage: 0% CPU usage when idle, ~4% when checking for updates. *v1.1 Edit: actively using the newly implemented direct download link fetching capabilities (i.e. while fetching download links, not while idling) spawns an headless Chrome/Firefox process which will use the same ammount of resources as a normal web browser.*

 **.NET Framework 4.6.1 or later is required.**

 *What it doesn’t do:*
-* It does not automatically download or install updates for you: you will need to open the Microsoft Update Catalog website by clicking the balloon tip or right clicking on the tray icon and clicking on “Update found” and proceed with manual download of the update and installation.
+* It does not automatically download or install updates for you: you will need to open the Microsoft Update Catalog website by clicking the balloon tip or right clicking on the tray icon and clicking on “Update found” and proceed with manual download of the update and installation. *v1.1 Edit: while automatic update downloads or installs are still not possible automatic direct download link fetching has been implemented.*
 * It does not support multiple pages of results.
 * It does not check for updates released earlier than the current month.
 Technically this can be done manually through the update parser, but it’s highly inefficient: if you need to catch up on older updates you should use [WSUS Offline](http://download.wsusoffline.net/) (it also supports filtering out non security only updates).
 * It doesn’t annoy you (unless you configure it to).